 - Located along the South Platte River canyon, the town of Bailey offers plenty of local history mixed with ample outdoor recreation.

 - One spot not to miss while visiting the Bailey area is Wellington Lake, offering outdoor fun for the whole family.
 Take a leisurely drive through the canyon to enjoy the beautiful scenery, or plan on a hike once you get there.
 The area allows for camping, swimming, catch and release fishing, mountain biking, picnicking and non motorized boating (kayaks, sail boats, canoes, paddle boats).

-Bailey figured prominently in the early rush of prospective miners and their families toward the gold fields of the South Park and beyond.
-William Bailey established a ranch in 1864 and found that travelers were in search of a place to stop for the night before proceeding through the winding Platte Canyon to the high country.
-Bailey took over a tavern Henry Crow built in 1861, added lodging to his ranch and the area became known as “Bailey’s” - later shortened to just Bailey.
+- The area figured prominently in the early rush of prospectors to the gold fields of the South Park and beyond.
+In 1864, William Bailey established a ranch.
+He found that travelers needed a place to stop for the night before proceeding through the winding Platte Canyon into the high country.
+Bailey took over a tavern that was built by Henry Crow in 1861 and added lodging accommodations.
+The area became known as “Bailey’s” - later it was shortened to Bailey.
 After running a profitable business for many years, Mr. Bailey sold his land and moved to California.

 - Several thousand Railroad bridges were built in America between 1840 and 1880.
 Among those that survived is Keystone Bridge at McGraw Park.
 Originally located down river, this bridge served the Denver, South Park, and Pacific Railroad and successor lines until the trains stopped running in 1937.
 Visitors to McGraw Park can enjoy crossing the old iron bridge and hiking a winding trail through the forest above the North Fork of the South Platte River.
 The area is a favorite of mountain bikers for its challenging trails.